magento/merchdocs/src/marketing/create-new-rec.md

 1. In the **Name your Recommendation** section, enter a name that uniquely identifies the recommendation, such as *Home page most viewed* or *Cart trending*.
 This is used for internal tracking only to help you identify this recommendation on your dashboard.

 1. In the **Storefront display label** section, enter the name for your recommendation, such as "We found other products you might like!".

    This is the name your shoppers will see on the storefront.
 Magento provides the [following guidance for label names]({% link marketing/recommendation-best-practices.md %}#bplabels).

 1. In the **Select page type** section, select the page on which you want the recommendation to appear.
 Options are: **Home Page**, **Category**, **Product Detail**, **Cart**, and **Confirmation**.

 1. In the **Select Recommendation type** section, specify the type of recommendation you want to appear on the selected page type.
 Note that certain page types [restrict what type of recommendation]({% link marketing/product-recommendations.md %}#supportedrecs) you can select.

 1. In the **Choose number of products** section, use the slider to specify how many products you want to appear in this recommendation unit.

    The default is `5`.
 Maximum is `20`.

 1. In the **Select placement** section, specify the [container where you want the recommendation unit]({% link marketing/product-recommendations.md %}#productrecplacement) to appear on the page.

 Options are **At the bottom of main content** or **At the top of main content**.

-1. The **Choose position** section displays all recommendations (if any) created for the page type you selected above.
+   The **Choose position** section displays all recommendations (if any) created for the page type you selected.
 You can select and move the rows in the **Choose position** table to order the recommendations within the container.

 1. (Optional) In the **Exclude categories** section, specify the product categories that should not be included as part of this recommendation.
 You can select up to 25 categories.
 You also can specify categories you want to exclude [from all recommendations]({% link marketing/product-recommendations.md %}#globalexclusions).